 With calm waters and incredible views, plus easy access to get your paddle board on the water, the Canmore Reservoir is a great place for families and beginners to stand up paddle board.

 Parking is opposite the entrance to the Canmore Nordic Centre along the Smith Dorrien/Spray Lakes Trail (Hwy.
 742).
+If this parking is full, you can park in the gravel lot at the Canmore Nordic Centre and walk across the road (taking extra caution for vehicle traffic on the road).

 Looking for something else to do around Canmore Reservoir?
 Hike Grassi Lakes!